 - The key fobs are tied to the household it was issued to, and entry into the beach area via the fob is logged.
 If violations occur at the beach, the access log will be reviewed.
 As such, if you lose your key fob, witness a violation of rules, or find a mess at the beach when you arrive, report it to the BLHA board.

 We feel privileged to offer a clean, safe beach and pavilion/picnic grounds for BLHA members.
 It is the responsibility of all members to help keep our facilities safe.
 Please carry your fob and don’t be offended when asked for a fob by other members.
 An active fob is proof of current household membership.
 This helps make it safe for everyone.
 Members should feel comfortable asking trespassers to leave.
 Do not open the gate for people without fobs.
 Always close the gate behind you.

 BLHA Property Rules and Safety

-The beach is a shared space, meaning that it is intended for open access by BLHA members.
-As such, no formal or informal reservations are allowed.
-For reserved events, the picnic area is the appropriate venue.
+- The beach and pavilion/picnic grounds are shared spaces, meaning that they are intended for open access by BLHA members.
+As such, no formal or informal reservations are allowed at the beech.
+For reserved events, the BLHA Pavilion is the appropriate venue.

 - Rule of Ten.
 Regardless of the number of BLHA member households, no event/gathering should have more than 10 (total) non-member guests.
 A group larger than 10 non-member guests would require reservation of the BLHA pavilion.

 - Rule of Five.
 Regardless of the number of BLHA member households, no event/gathering should have more than 5 vehicles parked in the beach parking lot.

 - No Reservations.
 The pavilion at the beach is designated as a shared space and cannot be reserved for the exclusive use of any group or gathering.
 This includes placement of decorations/signage, unattended chairs, coolers and other supplies to block usage for other members.
 Rentals are accepted for private use of the BLHA Pavilion.

 - Children should always be accompanied by adults.